bradleeharr/LEDMatrix/README.md

 6. **Connect your ESP32 to your LED display**
 ## Usage

 Some sample images are provided in [Image.h](./Image.h).
 To add your own images, you would want to change the images in this file.
+You can use https://javl.github.io/image2cpp/ to convert images to bytemaps.

 The images are packed together in an array `epd_bitmap_allArray.` so the images can be easily cycled through.
 The code will automatically start displaying images from the `epd_bitmap_allArray` array.
 The images are displayed in a random order and the display will scroll through the images.
 The brightness of the display can be adjusted using the button connected to GPIO0.

 ## Troubleshooting